-Most habits start early in life; also, most often, we do nothing to change them.
-In the long run, these habits become as natural as breathing, sleeping, and eating.
+Most habits start early in life and, in the long run, these habits become as natural for us as breathing, sleeping, and eating.

 Cigarette smoking is one foremost example of such a distressing tendency, nay addiction, gone askew.
 It is also a paradox, really.
 On the one hand, we have strong evidence to suggest that cigarette smoking is dangerous to health.
 On the other, both cigarette companies and the media continue to play a colossal role in making cigarette-smoking eye-catching and enthralling to adults and kids alike.
 Not only that.
 They also glamourise smoking in print, on television, and in movies.

 The only thing a smoker can do if s/he is concerned about one’s own and others’ health is to give up the craving – lock, stock, and barrel.
 But, the fact remains – quitting smoking is not easy, although it can be achieved.